Scandinavian Studies Courses

 SCST 361 Henrik Ibsen

 Norway's preeminent playwright, Henrik Ibsen, lived most of his life outside of his homeland, which he nevertheless observed with unmatched acuity.
 The course follows Ibsen's development as a dramatist while also exploring the cultural context of his time.
 The course includes recent film productions of selected plays and an opportunity to experience an Ibsen play as performed by the Commonweal Theater in Lanesboro, MN.
 All readings and discussions are in English.
 Students who have completed SCST 202 may elect to enroll in this course for additional coursework in Norwegian.
-Offered alternate years.
+Offered on a rotating basis.
 Prerequisites: PAID 112, SCST 202.
 (HEPT, R, W)

 SCST 363 Norway’s Nobel Prize-Winning Authors

 Through the lives and literature of Nobel Prize-winning authors, Björnstjerne Björnson, Knut Hamsun, and Sigrid Undset, the history of Norway unfolds with its struggles and triumphs from the Middle Ages through Norway's World War II occupation by Hitler's forces.
 Reading selected works and viewing films based on them, as well as researching the authors' lives and times, students will gain an understanding of the highlights of Norway's history and literary production.
 All readings and discussion are in English.
 Advanced Norwegian language students may elect to enroll in this course for additional coursework in Norwegian.
-Offered alternate years.
+Offered on a rotating basis.
 Prerequisites: PAID 112, SCST 202.
 (HEPT, R, W)

 SCST 490 Senior Project